1500 metres

-The 1500 metres or 1,500-metre run (typically pronounced 'fifteen-hundred metres') is the foremost middle distance track event in athletics.
+The 1500 metres or 1500-metre run is the foremost middle distance track event in athletics.
 The distance has been contested at the Summer Olympics since 1896 and the World Championships in Athletics since 1983.
 It is equivalent to 1.5 kilometers or approximately 15/16 miles.
-The event is closely associated with its slightly longer cousin, the mile race, from which it derives its nickname "the metric mile".
+The event is closely associated with its slightly longer variant, the mile run, from which it derives its nickname "the metric mile".

-The demands of the race are similar to that of the 800 metres, but with a slightly higher emphasis on aerobic endurance and a slightly lower sprint speed requirement.
-The 1500 metre race is predominantly aerobic, but anaerobic conditioning is also required.
+The demands of the race are similar to that of the 800 metre run, but with a slightly higher emphasis on aerobic endurance and a slightly lower sprint speed requirement.
+The 1500-metre run is predominantly aerobic, but anaerobic conditioning is also required.

-Each lap run during the world-record race run by Hicham El Guerrouj of Morocco in 1998 in Rome, Italy averaged just under 55 seconds (or under 13.8 seconds per 100 metres).
+Each lap run during the men's world-record race of 3:26.00, run by Hicham El Guerrouj of Morocco in 1998, averaged just under 55 seconds per lap.
+Since El Guerrouj, only three other men in history have broken the 3:27 barrier; Bernard Lagat, Asbel Kiprop, and Jakob Ingebrigtsen.
+El Guerrouj remains the only man to break the 3:27 barrier more than once, having done so five times.

-1,500 metres is three and three-quarter laps around a 400-metre track.
+1500 metres is three and three-quarter laps around a 400-metre track (or seven and a half laps around an indoor 200 m track).
 During the 1970s and 1980s this race was dominated by British runners, along with an occasional Finn, American, or New Zealander.
 Through the 1990s, many African runners began to win Olympic medals in this race, especially runners from Kenya, Ethiopia, and East Africa, as well as North African runners from Morocco and Algeria.
-In the 2020s, European runners began to emerge again in the men's event, with Jakob Ingebrigtsen, the youngest of a dynasty of Norwegian middle-distance runners, winning Olympic Gold in 2021, and Scottish and British runner Jake Wightman winning the World Championship title the following year at the head of an all-European podium.
-Faith Kipyegon of Kenya maintained Africa's grip on the global titles in the female event in the same time period, although here again, Europeans Sifan Hassan and Laura Muir, and Americans such as Jenny Simpson also contended for the podium.
+In the mid-2010s and 2020s, European and American runners began to emerge again in the men's event.
+American Matthew Centrowitz Jr. won at the 2016 Summer Olympics.
+In the 2020 Summer Olympics, Jakob Ingebrigtsen, the youngest of a dynasty of Norwegian middle-distance runners, became Olympic champion, while Scottish and British runner Jake Wightman became world champions the following year at the head of an all-European podium.
+Wightman's compatriot Josh Kerr won at the world championships the year after.
+In the 2024 Summer Olympics, Americans and Europeans continued to dominate the podium, with Cole Hocker, Kerr, and Yared Nuguse earning gold, silver, and bronze respectively.
+Faith Kipyegon of Kenya maintained Africa's grip on the global titles in the female event in the same time period, although here again, Europeans Sifan Hassan and Laura Muir, and Americans such as Jenny Simpson also contended for the podium, along with Australian Jessica Hull.